 We try to keep these files as up to date as possible.
 We’ll always endeavour to update them quickly if changes affect the assets you need to create in order populate a profile.

 This new page is a slightly more dynamic that previous twitter profiles.
-The size of the cover This new page is a slightly more dynamic that previous twitter profiles.
 The size of the cover image is responsive flexing with the browser width, so we picked a width that represents the header photo asset at 100%.
 Any images you create and export will be at the required size for uploading.
 The size represented in the Twitter GUI shows how the image will appear at 1500px wide, which in a browser will crop the top & bottom.
-Strangely twitter only show the full image height when it is scaled beyond 100% width, the source asset you are looking to upload will be 1500x500px – the size we have created the smart object in the PSD and Sketch file.
+The source asset you are looking to upload will be 1500x500px – the size we have created the smart object in the PSD and Sketch file.

-At this narrower width the header photo shrinks considerable and the avatar image covers much more of the bottom-left corner – so take this into consideration when designing your twitter profile header photo.
-The right column also wraps to under the left, but this should not affect the assets you need to create.
+At this narrower width the header photo shrinks considerably a – so take this into consideration when designing your twitter profile header photo.
 Twitter’s responsive desktop site only scale as far down as 950px (despite the header navigator continuing to adapt its form below this width).
 Accessing twitter.com in a browser on a mobile device invokes a separate mobile website.
-The assets you create will look quite different here, but we would recommend designing your header photo to best suit the desktop and mobile widths, as these are by far the most common use cases and we fully expect twitter to replace the mobile web version of it’s service later this year – it’s clearly a low priority to them.
+The assets you create will look quite different here, but we would recommend designing your header photo to best suit the desktop and mobile widths, as these are by far the most common use cases.

 The most common use of twitter on mobile is via the native apps.
 The same assets are still used on every platform, but past desktop this is the second most common view of the assets you create, so we suggest making them scale down well to this size.
 This is where the header photo becomes a little problematic when trying to display finer details as it been made so small, and UI has also been overlaid.
 We therefore recommend not adding small text into your header photo (avoid using text altogether unless large & short) as it it will likely be illegible at this size.